mfkiwl/CassieHardware/README.md

 # Cassie Hardware using ROS with Mujoco + UDP communication

-Originally created by Jenna Reher, modified by Min Dai and Xiaobin Xiong.
+Originally created by Jenna Reher, significantly modified by Min Dai and Xiaobin Xiong.
 This repo is only intended for communication purposes.
 DO NOT USE WITHOUT INSTRUCTION.
 CODE UNORGANIZED